 Your guest emailing partner should be in a similar or a shoulder niche.
 A shoulder niche is something related to your site or business’s main topic, but not a direct match.

 For example, if you’re a freelance designer, a web developer or copywriter would work.

 Next, you’ll look at the size.

-Partners who are either your size or smaller are going to be the best ones to pursue for Guest Emailing, which is a big reason why this strategy can work even if you’re a beginner.
+Partners who are either your size or smaller are going to be the best ones to pursue for Guest Emailing, which is a big reason why this strategy can work even if it’s your first time building a list.

-Even if your partner only has 500 subscribers, you can still expect to 50+ to your list.
+Even if your partner only has 500 subscribers, you can still expect to add 50+ to your list.

 Step #2: Pitch the partner (with this exact email script).